FOGO stands for food organics garden organics. This is the lime-green lid bin for placing food scraps and garden organics and is emptied weekly.

 I already compost, use bokashi or have a worm farm at home.
 Do I need a FOGO lime green bin?

 We encourage residents to continue using your compost bin, bokashi bin or worm farm.
-You can use your FOGO bin for items you can’t put in your home compost bin such as bones, meat and seafood and excess garden waste.
+You can use your FOGO bin for items you can’t put in your home compost bin such as bones, meat and seafood and excess garden organic waste.
 If you use bokashi, you can put the waste material from the bokashi bin into the FOGO bin after it has fermented (if you have nowhere to bury it).

 What can I line my kitchen caddy with?

-If you choose to purchase additional liners please ensure they are certified compostable and display this symbol:
+If you choose to purchase additional liners, please ensure they are certified compostable and display this symbol:

 How do I get my free compostable caddy liners?

-Each property is entitled to 2 x free rolls of liners per financial year.
+Each property is entitled to 2 x free packs of liners per financial year.
 Please visit the City of Vincent Administration building, 244 Vincent Street, Leederville.
 Please bring your ID or a recent rates notice for proof of residency.

 Is my caddy dishwasher safe?